scikit-plots/scikit-plots/scikitplot/_externals/_sphinx_ext/_sphinx_ai_assistant/README.md

 - **No Backend Required**: Pure static files, works on any hosting
 - **MCP (Model Context Protocol) integration**: Connect VS Code and Claude to your MCP

+### Export as PDF
+- **"Export as PDF" button** added to the bottom of the dropdown menu (after MCP tools)
+- Default behaviour: calls the browser's built-in `window.print()` → user saves as PDF
+- Optional: set `ai_assistant_pdf_export_url` to a server-side endpoint (e.g. a WeasyPrint URL, GitBook-style `~gitbook/pdf?page=…`, or any static `.pdf` URL) and the button will open that URL in a new tab instead
+- Icon mirrors the Font Awesome `file-pdf` style used by sphinx-book-theme and GitBook

+### AI Assistant Panel
+- **Floating chat panel** anchored to the bottom-right viewport corner
+- Opens via the last dropdown entry ("AI Assistant" or your custom label)
+- Slide-in / slide-out animation; fully keyboard-accessible (Enter submits, Escape closes)
+- **Stub mode** (default, `ai_assistant_panel_api_enabled = False`): renders the full UI with a polite placeholder response — zero network calls, works on any static site
+- **API mode** (`ai_assistant_panel_api_enabled = True`): POSTs the user's question and the page's Markdown to the Anthropic `/v1/messages` endpoint and streams a live answer
+- Compatible with PyData Sphinx Theme, Furo, sphinx-book-theme, and Read the Docs
+- Dark-mode aware via the same three-layer CSS variable chain as the rest of the widget

 ## Installation

 ### Using pip